A chronology of key events:

 2006 November - Joseph Kabila is declared winner of October's run-off presidential election.
 The poll has the general approval of international monitors.

-2007 April - DRCongo, Rwanda and Burundi relaunch the regional economic bloc Great lakes Countries Economic Community, known under its French acronym CEPGL.
+2007 April - DRCongo, Rwanda and Burundi relaunch the regional Great Lakes Countries Economic Community (CEPGL).

 2007 September - Major outbreak of the deadly Ebola virus.